Click here to view the information booklet for new members.

 Notifications and Online Registrations

-Camp information and online permission registration will be available on the Pathfinder web site 2-3 weeks prior to each camp.
+Camp information and online permission registration will be available via the Member Jungle App 2-3 weeks prior to each camp.
 The email address and mobile phone that you provided at registration will be used as your primary contact.
 All details pertaining to departure and arrival times will be included on that information form.
 There will be information provided about an emergency contact person for each camp.
-There will be a ‘camp nurse’ who will be attending each camp.
-You will be informed of who the nurse is so that if there is any medical information specific to your child it can be discussed prior to departure.
+There will be a ‘camp first aid’ person who will be attending each camp.
+You will be informed of who the first aider is so that if there is any medical information specific to your child it can be discussed prior to departure.
 Any medications or recent illnesses should be noted on the returned permission form.

 (This will be strictly adhered to due to the increasing size of the club and complexity of arranging adequate transportation for Pathfinders.
 Please respect the club leadership in this regard, as all staff give of their valuable time freely and generously behind the scenes to arrange each camping experience.
 The added stress to leaders of chasing applications and late payment is something that should be avoided if possible.
 If you will have difficulty getting your child to the departure point on time, please notify a leader so alternative arrangements can be made.)